 Bring a yarmulke?
 No. But the family will likely provide you with a new yarmulke or kippah as you walk in the door.
 Head coverings are traditionally worn by men, although they are also worn by women in some synagogues.
 The head covering is non-denominational, which means all men should wear one.
 The prayer shawl, however, is reserved only for Jews.
 This shawl is known as a tallit.
 It's perfectly fine to decline the tallit on the basis that you are not Jewish or do not feel comfortable wearing one.

 No. Unless it says so on the invitation, do not bring an uninvited guest.
-Much like a wedding, a bar or bat mitzvah is a large celebration planned well in advance and the host will need to know the number of guests to expect tp provide adequate food, drink and seating.
-This why it's also good etiquette to RSVP as soon as possible.
+Much like a wedding, a bar or bat mitzvah is a large celebration planned well in advance and the host will need to know the number of guests to expect in order to provide adequate food, drink and seating.
+This is also why it's good etiquette to RSVP as soon as possible.

 Bar Mitzvah Gifts